ChuckTSI/BetterThanNothingWebInterface/README.md

 <ul>
   <li> This is a hot mess and developed on Ubuntu Machine w/ LAMP, GRPCurl and speedtest-cli
+  <li> To use a ramdisk, simply mount a ramdisk called 'ramdisk' in the root of the project.
   <li> I used CDNs for JQuery,Bootstrap, etc. May break at any time.
   <li> Take a look at the config.inc.php file in the root folder.
   <li> Make sure your web server is on the network that dishy is connected to